Kenny4297/Weather-Wizard/README.md

 This project is licensed under the MIT license.

 ## Description
-An advanced weather dashboard that shows the current weather, 5 day forecast, and local time of any city across the globe.
+An advanced weather dashboard that displays the current weather, the 5 day forecast, the local time of any city, and saves their home city for better user experience.

 ## Motivation
 I challenged myself to create a superior Weather Dashboard beyond the scope of the Minnesota Coding Bootcamp requirements.
 My original dashboard had several limitations, and I believed that additional features would enhance its functionality.
 As a result, I expanded upon the existing design to create a more comprehensive and user-friendly interface.